Aleksei Oleinik: 2022

 Oleinik was scheduled to face Greg Hardy on January 22, 2022, at UFC 270.
 However, Oleinik withdrew from the event for undisclosed reasons and he was replaced by Sergey Spivak.

 Oleinik was scheduled to face Ilir Latifi on March 26, 2022, at UFC Fight Night 205.
 However, the day of the event, Latifi withdrew due to illness and the bout was cancelled.
 The pair was rescheduled to meet on two weeks later at UFC 273 on April 9, 2022.
 In turn, Latifi withdrew again for unknown reasons and was replaced by Jared Vanderaa.
 He won the bout via scarf hold submission in the first round.
 The win also earned him the Performance of the Night award.

 The match with Ilir Latifi was yet to rescheduled again for UFC Fight Night 211 on October 1, 2022.
 Oleinik lost the bout via unanimous decision.

 On October 10, 2022, it was announced that Oleinik was a free agent after completing his UFC contract.

 Post UFC

 Oleinik faced Oli Thompson at REN TV Fight Club: Oleinik vs. Thompson on May 26, 2023, and lost via knock out in the first round.

-Global Fight League

 On December 11, 2024, it was announced that Oleninik was signed by Global Fight League.
+However, events for this organization never materialized.

+In June 2026, Oleinik announced he would have his final mixed martial arts fight on July 11, 2026.
+He faced Antonio Zovak at Open FC 67 and won via his patented Ezekiel choke submission in the first round.